jrwinget/website/content/consulting/stats.md

 ## Statistical consultation

-I provide a wide variety of statistical and modeling services, ranging from simple describe summaries to more advanced computational modeling.
+I provide a wide variety of statistical and modeling services, ranging from simple descriptive summaries to more advanced computational modeling.
 I have specific training in the following areas:

 * Agent-based modeling
 * Structural equation modeling